alexboia/LVD-FluentUi-PasswordChangeBox/README.md

 ## Forwarded APIs

-For convenience, the following APIs are forwarded from the underlying [password box component](https://github.com/alexboia/LVD-FluentUi-PasswordBox):
+From version 0.0.3 onwards, for convenience, the following API artefacts are forwarded from the underlying [password box component](https://github.com/alexboia/LVD-FluentUi-PasswordBox):

-- PasswordCallbackRule,
+- `PasswordCallbackRule`,
-- PasswordRegexRule,
+- `PasswordRegexRule`,
-- PasswordEvaluator,
+- `PasswordEvaluator`,
-- PasswordLengthRule,
+- `PasswordLengthRule`,

-- PasswordStrengthIndicator,
+- `PasswordStrengthIndicator`,
-- StrengthIndicatorStyles,
+- `StrengthIndicatorStyles`,
-- PasswordStrengthLevels,
+- `PasswordStrengthLevels`,

-- getAllAvailableLevels,
+- `getAllAvailableLevels`,
-- getAvailableLevelCount.
+- `getAvailableLevelCount`.

 ## Customization Options
 <a name="pcb-customization"></a>